 Bulgaria's government has decided to award a deal to service its MiG-29 fighters to Poland despite repeated threats by Moscow, which claims that Polish companies are unauthorized to service Russian-designed jets.

-Last October, RSK MiG, manufacturer of the MiG-29 fighter jet, sent a letter of protest to the Bulgarian Parliament's Defence Committee.
-The state-run company warned Bulgaria’s government against performing aircraft maintenance activities in Poland after Bulgarian Defence Minister Nikolay Nenchev and his Polish counterpart, Tomasz Siemoniak, inked a deal under which six of Bulgaria’s aircraft would be modernized and serviced by Polish aircraft maintenance plants.
+Last October, RSK MiG, manufacturer of the MiG-29 fighter jet, sent a letter of protest to the Bulgarian Parliament's Defensce Committee.
+The state-run company warned Bulgaria’s government against performing aircraft maintenance activities in Poland after Bulgarian Defensce Minister Nikolay Nenchev and his Polish counterpart, Tomasz Siemoniak, inked a deal under which six of Bulgaria’s aircraft would be modernized and serviced by Polish aircraft maintenance plants.

-However, Nenchev has responded by saying that the price offered by the Polish side was significantly lower than the costs of overhauling the fighter jets in Russia.
+However, Nenchev has responded to these claims by saying that the price offered by the Polish side was significantly lower than the costs of overhauling the fighter jets in Russia.

 The final contract was signed Oct.
-22 during Nenchev's visit to Warsaw, which saw both officials stress how Russia’s intervention in Ukraine bolstered military cooperation between Bulgaria and Poland.
+22 during Nenchev's official visit to Poland's capital Warsaw, which saw During the visit, both officials stress how the impact of Russia’s intervention in Ukraine bolstered on bolstering the military cooperation between Bulgaria and Poland.